Skip to main content

 Helium Gateway Service Installation

-Download the latest release from the gateway-rs repository, and set the <version> according to the latest release.
+Download the latest release from the gateway-rs repository on GitHub, and set the <version> according to the latest release.
 You can download it in any directory, for example /tmp.

 Option 1